cronofy/cronofy-ruby-sample-app/README.md

 ### Deploying the Sample App

-Open a terminal window and navigate it to your cloned repository.
-Once there run `bundle install && rails server`, this will set up your project and run your application at `http://localhost:3000`.
+Open a terminal window, navigate it to your cloned repository, and run `bundle install && rails server`.
+This will set up your project and run your application at `http://localhost:3000`.

 ### Setting up a Remote URL